-I have been a member of the Royal Historical Society's Race, Ethnicity and Equality Working Group since 2017, and was a co-author of the Group's 2018 report.
-Since 2019, I have co-chaired the Group with Dr Sadiah Qureshi.
+I was a member of the Royal Historical Society's Race, Ethnicity and Equality Working Group from 2017 to 2022, and was a co-author of the Group's 2018 report.
+From 2019, I co-chaired the Group with Dr Sadiah Qureshi.

 - Hannah Atkinson, Suzanne Bardgett, Adam Budd, Margot Finn, Christopher Kissane, Sadiah Qureshi, Jonathan Saha, John Siblon and Sujit Sivasundaram, Race, Ethnicity & Equality in UK History: A Report and Resource for Change (2018).

-I am a member of the Social History Society BME Historians Network, and a member of the University of Durham's BAME Network.
+I am a member of the Social History Society BME Historians Network, and co-chair of the University of Durham's BAME Network.
 I also sit on the panel for the Joint BME Events and Activities Small Grants.